ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/oc_raw.png" data-toggle="lightbox"><img src="figs/oc_raw.png" class="img-responsive" /></a>

-Clearly, two classes of cells are present in the image: one more bright but variable, the other darker and more homogenous.
+Clearly, two classes of cells are present in the image: one more bright but variable, the other darker and more homogeneous.
 Hopefully, the two classes can be separated by the grayscale mean and variance in the objects.
 Let us select these two features and add two labels.

 <a href="figs/oc_subset.png" data-toggle="lightbox"><img src="figs/oc_subset.png" class="img-responsive" /></a>